 - thinking in words

-When I think left-brain, I think accountant.
+For instance, an accountant would be a left-brain person.
 Usually accountants are not very good at marketing, which is a right-brain function

 - holistic thinking